Gurley Novelty

 Gurley Novelty or simply Gurley was a candle-making company that existed throughout the second half of the 20th century.
 Gurley was known for making small, figurine-shaped candles for the main holidays, most notably Christmas, Thanksgiving, and Halloween.
 The company was owned by Franklin Gurley, who also designed the candles.
 Gurley candles have become popular collectible items.

-Company history
+History

 The company started out in Buffalo, New York in the 1939 as part of candlemaker Franklin Gurley's W&F Manufacturing Co.
 Inc. At first the Gurley line was commissioned by the Socony-Vacuum Oil Company (now ExxonMobil) as a way to reuse excess paraffin produced as a by-product of the oil refinery process.
 Gurley's first products were marketed under the name Tavern.
 The product line consisted of wax lips and teeth, as well as a limited number of small candle figures in holiday shapes such as ghosts, pilgrims, and Santa Claus.
 By the late 1940s the company's business was almost exclusively novelty candles.
 In 1949 Franklin Gurley bought the rights to the Tavern brand, and changed the name to the Gurley Novelty Co.